Today's admission times: from 11:00 a.m. to 8:00 p.m.

 Ballast water tank U-Boat 434

-is the successor to the Foxtrot class, the first Soviet diesel electric boat with an anti-sonar coating.
-It was the conventional counterpart to the Victor II-class nuclear submarines and was originally designed and built for anti-submarine combat.
-For the first time, the following innovations were used in this Soviet submarine type: a sonar complex instead of individual systems, a connection of the sonar complex with a combat command system, automatic data input into the torpedoes before the shot, an automatic ballast control system and automatic depth control incl.
-Autopilot.
-In contrast to the Foxtrot class, these submarines had a better streamlined shape, which made them even more useful for underwater use.
-Due to the cylindrical shape, which extended over the entire hull, the capacity of the batteries could be increased and a further developed electrical system (e.g. bow sonar and fire control system) could be installed.
-This special rubber coating made it almost impossible for the sonar equipment of the western secret services to locate this espionage submarine.
+The following innovations were used for the first time on this type of Soviet submarine: a sonar complex instead of individual systems, a connection between the sonar complex and a battle management system, automatic data input into the torpedoes before firing, an automatic ballast control system and automatic depth control, including an autopilot.
+In contrast to the Foxtrot class, these U-boats had an improved streamlined shape, which made them even more suitable for underwater operations.
+Due to the streamlined shape, which extended over the entire U-boat hull, the battery capacity could be increased and a more advanced electrical system, such as a bow sonar and a fire control system, could be installed.
+Thanks to the special rubber coating, it was almost impossible for the sonar equipment of Western intelligence services to locate this spy submarine, like U-434.
+For this reason, the Tango class, to which U-434 also belonged, would not have been an easy target for anti-submarine forces in shallow water.

-The air supply to the U-434
+The air supply on board the U-434: a technical masterpiece

 After 1995 most of the boats were taken out of service.
-The Kilo class was used as the successor to the Tango class.
+The Kilo class was used as the successor to the Tango-class.

-amounted to around 110,000,000 US dollars.
-The “U-434” was in the Russian Navy reserve until 2001.
+The construction costs of the submarine amounted to 110 million US dollars.
+The submarine “U-434” was in the Russian Navy's reserve until 2001.

 History